 Use the 837P claim to bill for C&TC services.
-Refer to the MNITS User Guide for Child and Teen Checkups when submitting claims via MNITS Interactive.
-If billing X12 Batch, follow HIPAA electronic data interchange (EDI) as outline in the X12 implementation guides and follow the standards as outline in the Minnesota Uniform Companion Guides.
+Refer to the MN–ITS User Guide for Child and Teen Checkups when submitting claims via MN–ITS Interactive.
+If billing X12 Batch, follow HIPAA electronic data interchange (EDI) as outlined in the X12 implementation guides and follow the standards as outlined in the Minnesota Uniform Companion Guides.

 C&TC billing processes include complying with HIPAA, AUC and MHCP system and data requirements.
-Billing C&TC screening services accurately is necessary to:
+Billing C&TC screening services accurately is necessary to do the following:

-Follow the Schedule of Age-Related Screening Standards (C&TC Screening Component Periodicity Schedule) (DHS-3379) to identify required C&TC screening components for the periodic visit including a referral to a dentist.
-Enter the appropriate CPT/HCPCS codes for each age-related component provided in MN–ITS-837P claim form.
-On claims for C&TC screening services, include:
+Follow the Schedule of Age-Related Screening Standards (C&TC Screening Component Periodicity Schedule) (DHS-3379) (PDF) to identify required C&TC screening components for the periodic visit, including a referral to a dentist.
+Enter the appropriate CPT or HCPCS codes for each age-related component provided in MN–ITS-837P claim form.
+On claims for C&TC screening services, include the following:

-Refer to the Schedule of Age-Related Dental Standards (C&TC Dental Periodicity Schedule) (DHS-5544) for dental screening components.
+Refer to the Schedule of Age-Related Dental Standards (C&TC Dental Periodicity Schedule) (DHS-5544) (PDF) for dental screening components.

-For policy and billing dental screening components, refer to the Dental Service section of this manual.
+For policy and billing dental screening components, refer to the Dental Services section of this manual.

-A referral for C&TC reporting purposes indicates that the child needs to be seen again for further assessment, diagnosis or treatment of a problem or a concern which was identified during the C&TC screening.
+A referral for C&TC reporting purposes indicates that the child needs to be seen again for further assessment; diagnosis or treatment of a problem; or a concern that was identified during the C&TC screening.
 The referral can be made to the screening provider or to another provider.

 C&TC HIPAA compliant referral condition codes (also called referral codes) indicate if a referral was made as a result of the C&TC screening.
 C&TC claims must list the most appropriate HIPAA compliant referral condition code: NU, ST, S2 or AV.
 MHCP C&TC screening payment requires one of the four HIPAA compliant referral condition codes to be entered at the claim (header) level.